Healthy food swaps for the festive season

 Family get-together

-On the menu: Pot luck
+On the menu: Classic party snacks

-For the adults, put together a grazing board loaded with grapes, olives, lean meats, unsalted nuts, wholegrain crackers, bread sticks and cherry tomatoes.
+For adults, put together a grazing board loaded with grapes, olives, lean meats, unsalted nuts, wholegrain crackers, bread sticks and cherry tomatoes.

-Tips on drinking more responsibly during the holidays
+Tips on drinking responsibly over the holidays

 If you’re out and about more often this festive season, you could end up drinking more than usual.
 Follow these simple tips to cut back on the booze:

-- Finish each drink before you allow anyone to top you up, to avoid losing track of how much you’re drinking.
+• Finish each drink before you allow anyone to top you up to avoid losing track of how much you’re drinking.

-- Opt for half-strength beer, or a spritzer, to reduce your alcohol consumption.
+• Opt for half-strength beer, or a spritzer, to reduce your alcohol consumption.

-- Hosting a party?
+• Hosting a party?
 Make up jugs of iced water with fresh fruit, or soda and fresh lime, as a booze-free option.

-- Eat before you go to a party.
+1. Eat before you go to a party.
 That way you won’t be super hungry and you’ll be less likely to overindulge.

-- Only eat when you’re hungry or at a designated meal.
+2. Only eat when you’re hungry or at a designated meal.
 Mindless eating just because food is there means you’ll easily consume too many calories in a day.

-- If you’re drinking alcohol swap in a glass of water every other drink.
+3. If you’re drinking alcohol swap in a glass of water every other drink.
 As well as cutting down on the alcohol, you’ll stay hydrated and feel better in the morning.

-- If you’re hosting, look for ways to add flavour to marinades and salads using herbs and spices rather than butter and cream.
+4. If you’re hosting, look for ways to add flavour to marinades and salads using herbs and spices rather than butter and cream.

-- Give yourself permission not to eat at every event.
+5. Give yourself permission not to eat at every event.
 Don’t feel pressured to indulge every day just because it’s the holidays.

 Related articles